BioGearsEngine/core/share/doc/methodology/NervousMethodology.md

 =============
 Background and Scope
 --------------------
 The %BioGears Nervous System began as a low-fidelity model that tracked metrics associated with brain injury.
 Over time, feedback models local to other %BioGears systems (i.e. baroreceptors, chemoreceptors) were relocated to the %Nervous System with the goal of moving towards a centralized %Nervous model that serves as a global controller.
 The primary difficulty with such a model is that most detailed %Nervous models rely on differential equations that output nerve firing rates.
 If the frequencies of these firing rates are too high compared to the time-step used to model the equations, the solution will be unstable.
 Fortunately, as %BioGears stability has been improved, the simulation time-step has been decreased to its current value of 0.02 s.
-This step size allowed us to recently implement a new chemoreceptor model that generates firing rates on a scale of 10 Hz.
-Future work will seek to implement a similar update to the Baroreceptor model and to create more synergy between the existing models.
+This step size allowed us to work toward strengthenging the interactions between the existing models.

 Data Flow
 ---------
 An overview of the data flow in the %BioGears %Nervous system is shown in Figure 1.

 ### Initialization and Stabilization
 The %BioGears initialization and stabilization is described in detail in the [stabilization section](@ref system-stabilization) of the @ref SystemMethodology report.
-The mean arterial pressure set-point is updated after the %Cardiovascular system reaches a homeostatic state.
+Setpoints related to Nervous model are reset once the %Cardiovascular system reaches a homeostatic state.
+These include the baseline baroreceptor operating pressure, the baseline oxygen and carbon dioxide blood gas levels, the baseline sympathetic and parasympathetic firing rates, and the baseline cerebral blood flow.

 ### Preprocess
+#### Afferent Signal Generation
+This method surveys the current state of the patient (blood pressure, blood-gas levels, lung capacity) and relays information to the central nervous system.
-#### Baroreceptor Feedback
+##### Baroreceptor Feedback
 The baroreceptor mechanism provides rapid negative feedback control of arterial pressure.
-A drop in arterial pressure is sensed by the baroreceptors and leads to an increase in heart rate, heart elastance, and vessel distensibility.
-These changes operate with the goal of maintaining arterial pressure at its healthy resting level.
-The baroreceptor mechanism may be divided into three parts: afferent, CNS, and efferent.
-The afferent part contains the receptors, which detect changes in the MAP.
-After that, the CNS portions the response into either sympathetic or parasympathetic.
-Lastly, the efferent part is used to provide feedback to the vasculature and organs within the %Cardiovascular System @cite ottesen2004applied.
-The model chosen for %BioGears only models the CNS and efferent portion of the baroreceptors.
-The fidelity of the model does require the modeling of the actual stretch receptors in the aorta or carotid arteries to provide the necessary feedback.
+A drop in arterial pressure is sensed by the baroreceptors and leads to an increase in sympathetic activity and vagal (parasympathetic) withdrawal.
+These changes operate with the goal of maintaining arterial pressure at its healthy resting level.  %BioGears distinguishes between aortic, carotid, and low-pressure (cardiopulmonary) receptors.
+Aortic and carotid receptors are both sensitive to changes in systolic arterial pressure, but their relative locations in the body affect this response.
+Aortic baroreceptors respond to the transmural pressure between the aorta and the intrapleural space.
+The carotid baroreceptors, located a distance above the heart, are affected by pressure head (except when an individual is lying down).
+Low-pressure receptors are located near the venous return to the heart and are therefore sensitive to the central venous pressure and pleural pressure. %BioGears uses a stress-strain relationship to calculate the signal generated at the aortic and carotid baroreceptors @cite randall2019model and a first-order, low-pass filter to generate the low-pressure receptors signal @cite lim2013cardiovascular.

-#### Chemoreceptor Feedback
+##### Chemoreceptor Feedback
 The chemoreceptor mechanism provides feedback control to regulate the partial pressures of oxygen and carbon dioxide in the blood.
 The response is divided in to two components:  peripheral and central.
 Peripheral chemoreceptors (which reside in the aortic arch and carotid arteries) are sensitive to deviations in both oxygen and carbon dioxide pressures.
 The central chemoreptors, so named because of their location in the central nervous system, respond only the carbon dioxide pressure changes.
-Assuming that each receptor class operates independently, the feedback from the central and peripheral chemoreceptors is summed to generate a respiratory and a cardiovascular response.
-The respiratory response sets the patient ventilation (which effects both the tidal volume and respiration rate) to restore blood gas levels to their set points.
-Likewise, a cardiovascular response is initiated by altering the patient heart rate.
+Assuming that each receptor class operates independently, the feedback from the central and peripheral chemoreceptors is summed to generate changes in respiration frequency and respiratory driver pressure to restore blood gas levels to their set points.
+The peripheral chemoreceptor signal is also processed by the central nervous model to account for its contribution to cardiovascular activity.

+##### Pulmonary Stretch Receptors
+Stretch receptors respond to changes in lung volume.
+They tend to balance the cardiovascular effects induced by peripheral chemoreceptors @cite ursino2000acute.

+#### Central Nervous (CNS) Response
+This method consolidates the signals generated by the afferent models and adjusts the relative firing rates of the sympathetic and parasympathetic arms of the nervous system.
+The sympathetic signal consists of two outputs:  a sinoatrial portion that affects heart rate and elastance and a peripheral portion that affects systemic resistance and unstressed venous volume.
+The parasympathetic signal only acts upon the heart rate.
+The threshold for sympthetic firing is lowered under hypoxic conditions to model the ischemic response @cite ursino2000acute.

+#### Efferent Response
+The efferent response carries out the work of updating the state of the cardiovascular system according to the autonomic response determined by the CNS.
+This model determines the normalized changes in heart rate, heart elastance, peripheral vessel resistance, and peripheral venous compliance.
+The peripheral resistance response distinguishes between the splanchnic, extrasplanchnic, and skeletomuscular regions of the body to account for preferential blood-flow shunting during certain extreme responses (e.g. maintaining flow to vital organs during hemorrhage).

+#### Local Autoregulation
+The brain, muscle, and myocardium prioritize blood flow and oxygen delivery.  %BioGears models cerebral autoregulation in which vessels in the brain constrict or dilate to maintain constant cerebral blood flow, perfusion pressure, and oxygen saturation.  %BioGears also models local regulation in the vessels of the muscle and myocardium in which vasodilation occurs in response to oxygen depletion.

 #### Check Pain Stimulus
 Pain can be initiated in BioGears via a Pain Stimulus action.
 The BioGears pain response takes into account both the magnitude of the pain action and the susceptibility of the virtual patient to pain (set in the Patient definition file).
 The result is an output  corresponding to the pain Visual Analog Scale (VAS) on a 0-10 interval.
 The VAS score dictates the patient cardiovascular and respiratory response to the pain stimulus.
 Increased epinephrine production is also stimulated.